ardolino/COVID-19_Viz_Python/README.md

 # COVID-19_Viz_Python
-python visualizations of COVID-19 cases
+python visualizations of COVID-19 cases in a jupyter notebook